zaffl/dsfb-labor_market_analysis/README.md

-# Data Science for Business - Labor market analysis
+# Data Science for Business - Job market analysis

-In this repository you will find an example of data cleaning and statistics focused on Labor Market.
+In this repository you will find an example of data cleaning and statistics focused on Job Market.
-In particular the analysis is based on dataset referring to the labor market of the region Lombardia, Italy.
+In particular the analysis is based on dataset referring to the job market of the region Lombardia, Italy.

 # Dataset Sources
 - Regione Lombardia